Naomi-Eckhoff/budget-pwa/README.md

   Run npm install.
 Start mongodb and run npm start.
 Go to http://localhost:3001/.
 Add or subtract money as you see fit.

-  Alternatively ou can go to https://dry-thicket-82181.herokuapp.com/
+  Alternatively you can go to https://dry-thicket-82181.herokuapp.com/

 ![localhost_3001_](https://user-images.githubusercontent.com/88948869/152719754-d6da000a-208f-403c-b5d3-149915ee3100.png)